 In among tired workers, embracing couples and entire families on day trips, panhandlers make their pleas and vendors plug anything from chewing gum to mini-sewing machines and musicians belt out tunes of varying quality.

-Buenos Aires was the 13th city in the world to get a subway system and today, the oldest subway coaches in service worldwide still ran on the historic línea A until the city decided to replace them in early 2013.
+Buenos Aires was the 13th city in the world to get a subway system and the oldest subway coaches in service worldwide still ran on the historic línea A until the city decided to replace them in early 2013 for safety reasons.

-Before the inauguration of the A line in 1913, the capital’s transport network consisted of an intricate web of tramway and train lines, which congested its narrow streets.
+Before the inauguration of the A line in 1913, the first subway line in South America, the capital’s transport network consisted of an intricate web of tramway and train lines, which congested its narrow streets.

 Today, Subterráneos de Buenos Aires, or SBSAE, owns the stations, and through SBASE, the city government is in charge of the expansion of the network.

 When the subte was privatized under President Carlos Menem’s rule in 1994, the company Metrovías S.A began to operate the system.
 In 1999 this contract was extended until 2017.